dftfeDevelopers/dft-efe/test/REFRAME.md

 [back to top](#contents)

 ## ReFrame Regression Test Basics <a name="reframeregression"></a>
 Although ReFrame provides many features, we will be using a limited number of features.
-Each test must be a python class.
+Each test must be:
+1. a python class,
+2. be decorated with `@reframe.simple_test`, and
+3. inherit from `reframe.RegressionTest` or `reframe.CompileOnlyRegressionTest`, for run or compile only tests, respectively,

 Typically, a test class should be split into four parts:
 + A [constructor part](#constructor) which sets the important attributes (source dir, build system type, etc)
 + A [compiler flag setter](#compiler) to set any compilation flag or environment
 + A [test validation part](#testvalidation) which decides whether the test passed or failed and define a message to display if the